 The Council committed to allocating five per cent of the overall transport budget to delivering cycling initiatives set down in the ATAP for financial year 2012/2013.
-This was increased to six per cent in 2013/2014.
+This was increased to six per cent in 2013/2014, and seven percent in 2014/2015.

 In 2009, the Council became the first UK signatory of the Velo-City Charter of Brussels.
 By signing the charter, cities commit themselves to invest in bicycle policy as an integrated part of urban mobility.
-The Council is working to achieve 15 per cent of journeys to work being made by bike, as a milestone towards 10 per cent of all journeys being made by bike.
+The Council is working to achieve 15 per cent of journeys to work being made by bike, as a milestone towards 15 per cent of all journeys being made by bike.